Ghiyath al-Din Tughluq: Early life

-There are numerous views on the ancestry of Tughluq.
-Ranging from Turko-Mongol, to Turkic origins, mentioned by Ibn Battuta and Shams-i Siraj Afi but some of the sources suggest that Tughlaq’s father was a Turko-mongol slave of Balban while his mother belonged to the Hindu Jat tribe from the Punjab region.
-According to Farishta, the Tughlaqs were a mixed race of Turks and Jats.
+Tughluq belonged to the Qara’unas, a Mongol tribe from Central Asia.
+His ancestry is widely discussed in the sources, which differ in detail but not in substance.
+Contemporary and later authors such as Ibn Battuta and Shams-i Siraj Afif describe him in broader terms as a Turk or Mongol, situating his lineage within the wider Turkic world.
+Several sources indicate that Tughluq's family had become established in Hindustan: his father served under Balban, and his mother belonged to the Hindu Jat community of the Punjab.
+Firishta thus portrays the Tughluqs as a mixed Turk–Jat lineage.

-Literary, numismatic and epigraphic evidence makes it clear that Tughluq was the Sultan's personal name, and not an ancestral designation.
-His ancestry is debated among modern historians, because the earlier sources differ widely regarding it.
+Literary, numismatic and epigraphic evidence makes it clear that Tughluq was the Sultan's personal name, and not a dynastic name.
 Tughluq's court poet Badr-i Chach attempted to find a Sassanid genealogy for his family from Bahram Gor, which seems to be the official position of the Delhi Sultanate.
 However this can be dismissed as flattery.
 This is clear from the fact that another courtier Amir Khusrau, in his Tughluq Nama, states that Tughluq described himself as an unimportant man ("awara mard") in his early career.
-Tughlaq Nama declares Tughlaq to have been a minor chief of humble origins.
+The Tughlaq Nama declares Tughlaq to have been a minor chief of humble origins.

-Tughlaq began his career as a menial servant in the service of a merchant where he served as a keeper of horses before entering Khalji service.
+Tughlaq began his career as a menial servant in the service of a merchant where he served as a keeper of horses or cattle driver before entering Khalji service.